At the UK border

 Effective since 30 April 2024

-The UK opens Border Control Posts to inspect incoming animal products, plants and plant products from a medium risk from the EU.
+The UK inspects animal products, plants and plant products with a medium risk level and up coming in from the EU at Border Control Posts.

 Other customs rules UK